Clinical Nutritionist vs. Dietitian: What's The Difference?

 A common misconception in nutrition is that a clinical nutritionist and a registered dietitian are one and the same.
 While both careers are in the health and wellness industry and focus closely on the human body relative to nutrition intake, there are many distinctive differences.
 Are you trying to decide what career path is right for you?
 Let's look at the differences between the two to help guide you in the right direction.

 The journey to becoming a nutritionist starts with a degree program and certifications that vary by state.
 To become a clinical nutritionist, generally you will need to have earned the Certified Nutrition Specialty (CNS) credential, which entails an examination and 1000 hours of supervised practice experience.
 After earning your degree and completing your certification, it's time to start your career.
 The top careers of clinical nutritionists are private practice, the food and supplement industry, direct patient care in an outpatient setting, college teaching and research.
 There are many specialties you can choose to pursue including sports nutrition and human performance.
-An M.S. in Applied Clinical Nutrition can be completed in as little as two years and entirely online when completed at New York Chiropractic College.
+An M.S. in Applied Clinical Nutrition can be completed in as little as two years and entirely online when completed at Northeast College of Health Sciences.

 Becoming a dietitian starts with a Bachelor's degree in science or more specialized nutrition courses.
 After earning an undergraduate degree, you must be matched with a competitive internship program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 These internships typically last 900-1,200 hours in length and focus on different types of dietetic studies.
 At the end of the internship, you would take an exit examination and, upon passing, would finally be eligible to take the Registration Examination for Dieticians.
 Once this exam is completed successfully, you would be a legal dietitian.